doodstreet/SurfSpotsApp/README.md

     context = {'spots': spots, }
     return render(request, 'surfApp/surfApp_index.html', context)
 ```
-Here in my Index Template is the anchor tag with the link to each 'SpotDetails'.
+Here in my Index Template, using Django syntax, is the anchor tag with the link to each 'SpotDetails'.
 ```
 {% block content %}